 How is data interoperability applied in healthcare?
 Clinical data is composed by following predefined rules so that systems that use various technologies can exchange healthcare information.

 Let's take a deeper dive into data interoperability in healthcare.
-Check the examples of interoperability in healthcare, discover what are the levels of interoperability, and find out how to implement interoperability standards.
+Check the examples of interoperability, discover the levels of interoperability, and find out how to implement interoperability standards.

 It promotes operational speed to a new level, removes paperwork, and accelerates the digitalization of industries, including healthcare.
 It enables medical organizations to develop hospital systems by connecting software from different vendors that exchange data with each other.